John van der Velden

 - the role of source verification in an environment with increasing misinformation

-Investigations are conducted with an emphasis on traceability, cross-referencing, and source transparency.
+Investigations are conducted with an emphasis on traceability, cross-referencing and source transparency.

 Position on Information Integrity